ds5010/spring-2022/02-Data.md

   plt.savefig("iris.png")
   files.download("iris.png")
   ```
-  * Or you can do by hand, because "iris.png" has been saved on the colab filesystem.
+  * Or you can do by hand, because "iris.png" has been saved on the local filesystem
   * Note: we're using the fact that seaborn is built on matplotlib
-    * It's matplotlib.pyplot that has the "savefig()" function because of it
+    * matplotlib.pyplot has the "savefig()" function -- which saves the "current figure" as a PNG
   * See: [this article](https://www.anaconda.com/blog/python-data-visualization-2018-why-so-many-libraries)
     * It describes data viz with Python and answers the question: "Why so many data-viz libraries in Python?"
 * If you google "add image to github markdown", then these are the top two links...